Candyman (1992 film): Sequels

-Production for the film began in August 2019 and wrapped in September 2019 in Chicago, Illinois.
-The working title of the film was revealed on some of the cast and crew social media pages as Say My Name which was discreetly used in the revised scripts and production sets to keep things "flying under the radar" with the official title also being Candyman.
+In September 2018, it was announced that Jordan Peele was to produce a direct sequel to the 1992 film, with Nia DaCosta signing on as director that November.
+The film serves as a sequel, taking place back in the new gentrified Cabrini-Green where the old housing projects development once stood in Chicago.
+Yahya Abdul-Mateen II was cast in the lead role, as a grown-up Anthony McCoy, with Todd reprising his role as the title character.
+Production for the film took place from August to September 2019 in Chicago, Illinois.
+The working title of the film was revealed on some of the cast and crew social media pages as Say My Name, which was discreetly used in the revised scripts and production sets to keep things "flying under the radar" with the official title also being Candyman.
 The film was released on August 27, 2021.